rsalmond/TIL/thatscool.md

 # Cool Things

+## September 2025

+Fuck that GUI we found in August, use a [Youtube text UI](https://github.com/Siriusmart/youtube-tui) instead.

 ## August 2025

 [YTSage](https://github.com/oop7/YTSage) is another take on yt-dl but with a slick looking cross platform GUI instead of a CLI.